 4) Dark Color Ads

 As a general rule, it’s important to test a lot of different image creatives in all your campaigns.
-Nevertheless, I find that placing a semi-transparent dark gray layer over images tends to help them perform much better.
+For the InVision campaigns, we found that using a semi-transparent dark gray layer over images tends to help them perform much better.
 I think the dark color stands out bold on in people’s Newsfeeds.

-Here are a few examples of successful ad creatives that I ran for InVision.
+Here are a few examples of successful ad creatives that we ran for InVision.

 And here’s another one…

 By the second month of the campaign, I succeeded in reducing InVision’s average cost per new signup on Facebook by 44% compared to the results they got from the previous agency that had been managing their Facebook campaigns.

 Next, it was time to start cranking up the budget to increase the daily volume of new signups.
 After another week of tweaking, I found the sweet spot for my daily budget that provided approximately 1100% more signups per month than InVision had previously been generating on Facebook.